 The Master in Law program at the University of Pennsylvania Carey Law School educates emerging and accomplished professionals.
 The program examines legal issues that transcend a wide range of fields and areas of expertise.
 As a world leader in legal education, the Law School’s ML program provides a unique and unrivaled opportunity for those seeking to advance their careers with valuable knowledge of the law shaping their disciplines.

 A Master in Law degree from the University of Pennsylvania Carey Law School provides a strong signal that you possess expertise in the legal issues that intersect with your professional field and academic interests.
 Students enrolled in the program’s specialized curriculum will gain a solid understanding of how the U.S. legal system functions coupled with specific knowledge of the law in their areas of interest.*

-Penn Law welcomes you to explore our classes, consider our ML degree and to learn about the law by taking a course with us.
-Whether you are interested in exploring the future possibility of law school or in complementing your career or studies in another discipline with the Master in Law degree, we are certain you will find Penn Law courses and programs of study that interest you and meet your needs.
+The Law School welcomes members of the Penn community to engage in our program by taking a course with us.
+Whether you are interested in exploring the future possibility of law school or in complementing your career or studies in another discipline with the Master in Law degree, we are certain you will find courses and programs of study that interest you and meet your needs.**